Plug-in electric vehicles in Iowa

 As of 2022, there were about 8,400 electric vehicles (including plug-in hybrid vehicles) in Iowa, equivalent to 0.2% of all vehicles in the state.

 Government policy

 As of 2022, the state government offers tax rebates of up to $500 for electric vehicle purchases.

 As of 2022, the state government charges a $130 annual fee for electric vehicle registration.
+Given the EV fees charged by state, EV drivers pay approximately $152 more in tax every year than similar fossil-fuel powered car drivers.

+Politicians who have led the effort to implement these fees have been found to have received significant funding from the oil and gas industry.
+In addition, organizations funded by the oil and gas industry, such as ALEC, are actively pushing for fee increases.

 Charging stations

-As of April 2022, there were 296 public charging station locations with 619 charging ports in Iowa.
+As of April 2026, there were 484 public charging station locations with 1,269 charging ports in Iowa.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates to charging stations in Iowa.

 As of 2022, the state government has plans to build "alternative fuel corridors", with charging stations located every 50 mi, along I-29, I-35, I-80, and I-380.

 By region

 Ames

 As of 2022, there were 12 public charging stations in Ames.

 Cedar Rapids

 As of 2022, there were 16 public charging stations in Cedar Rapids.